Jeep DJ: DJ-5A through DJ-5M

+The DJ-5 models built for the United States Post Office were rudimentary vehicles for mail carrier needs with an automatic transmission, an enclosed metal cabin with sliding doors, a sorting table that carriers used to help process mail along the route, and a right-hand drive for quickly reaching mailboxes without leaving the vehicle's seat.

-The models used by the United States Post Office had right-hand drive (without power steering), and were built in a lighter, less durable design than the standard Jeep.
-These changes included the use of C-channel frame rails (as opposed to the box rails of the CJ-5) and, while the hood was the same dimensions as (and interchangeable with) the CJ, it did not have the reinforced design of the original.
+The right-hand drive Postal Service DJs came without power steering and were built with a lighter, less durable design than the standard Jeep.
+These changes included the use of C-channel frame rails (as opposed to the box rails of the CJ-5), and while the hood was the exact dimensions as (and interchangeable with) the CJ, it did not have the reinforced design of the original.
 The standard configuration had only a driver's seat and a letter tray installed.
 This decreased curb weight, combined with different leaf springs than other models, allowed carrying more cargo weight behind the driver.

-The metal side doors were also designed to slide open and closed, and could be locked open while driving.
+The metal side doors were designed to slide open and closed.
+They could also be locked open while driving.
 They were supported by ball bearings, which ran in a channel just under the rain gutter, and a plastic retainer ran in a small channel along the body.
-A worn, damaged or lost retainer would allow the door to swing outward, fail to engage the rubber stop on the rear bumper, and slide completely off of the channel (and the vehicle).
-A single, hinged rear door gave access from the floor to the bottom of the hard top, and was the width of the open area between the wheel wells.
+A worn, damaged, or lost retainer would allow the door to swing outward, fail to engage the rubber stop on the rear bumper, and slide entirely off the channel (and the vehicle).
+A single, hinged rear door gave access to the cargo area from the floor to the bottom of the hard top, and the door was the width of the open area between the wheel wells.

+AM General used a variety of engines during production.
+Production of the DJ ended in 1984 with the DJ-5M, which used the 150 CID AMC straight-4 engine.

+With the DJ serving many decades, the Postal Service developed a list of the characteristics of an ideal postal delivery rather than selecting an existing vehicle.
+Three finalists in 1985 were American Motors, a joint venture between Fruehauf and General Automotive Corporation, and a joint venture between General Motors and Grumman.
+The GM-Grumman LLV or Long Life Vehicle was selected.
+Nevertheless, after being retired by the Postal Service, a few DJs remain in daily use delivering mail through 2023, as privately owned vehicles of Postal Service employees.